Nikon D7100 vs Pentax K-1 II

 It is notable that the K-1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7100 does not offer wifi capability.
+In contrast, the D7100 does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-1 II (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7100 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.